Matina34/Huffman-homework/README.md

-**Huffman Coding – Homework**
+# Huffman Coding – Homework

-This project implements Huffman coding, a lossless data compression algorithm.
+This project implements **Huffman coding**, a lossless data compression algorithm.

-What is implemented:
+## What is implemented

-Character frequency computation
+- Character frequency computation
-Huffman tree construction using a min-heap
+- Huffman tree construction using a min-heap
-Extraction of Huffman codes
+- Extraction of Huffman codes
-Text encoding and decoding
+- Text encoding and decoding
-Universal Huffman tree based on English character frequencies Comparison between Huffman encoding and ASCII (8 bits per character)
+- Universal Huffman tree based on English character frequencies
+- Comparison between Huffman encoding and ASCII (8 bits per character)

-How to run:
+## How to run

-Open and run all cells in: huffman_homework.ipynb
+Open and run all cells in:

-Course : Computer Algorithm
+huffman_homework.ipynb

+## Course Information

+- **Course:** Computer Algorithms
-Professor : Antoine Becquet
+- **Professor:** Antoine Becquet
-Homework by : Matina RAVAN
+- **Homework by:** Matina Ravan